rg2u17/24_hour_urine/README.md

 <br>

 ### 3.3 Bias analysis
-We utilized the Cochrane risk of bias tools for both observational studies (exposures)10 and randomized trials.
+We utilized the Cochrane risk of bias tools for both observational studies (exposures) and randomized trials.
 We summarized bias into an overall category.
 This was based on: any domain being high risk then overall was assigned high risk; if any two domains were moderate then overall was assigned moderate; otherwise overall was assigned to low risk.
 <br>

 ### 3.4 Derivation of Most Robust Evidence to Populate Expected Range